Make Family Memories with the Lansing Lugnuts

 Learn more here about this incredible program and how to register to participate.

-Since they are quite literally built in the middle of downtown, there is no designated parking lot for Cooley Law School Stadium.
-Never fear, though, there is ample parking available within a four to five-block radius.
+Since Jackson® Field™ is quite literally built in the middle of downtown, there is no designated parking lot.
+Never fear, though!
+There is ample parking available within a four- to five-block radius.
 You can find parking in lots and ramps as well as on the streets.
 The two small lots near the ballpark are only for pass-holders.

 6 – What to Bring to Lugnuts Games with Kids

 As parents, we know how important it is to pack up the right gear.
-Cooley Law School Stadium does not allow outside food or drinks unless it is for a baby or a medical condition.
+Jackson® Field™ does not allow outside food or drinks unless it is for a baby or a medical condition.
 Plan to bring money for concessions or fuel up before the game.

 What families can pack for a Lugnuts game: